Trump can’t stop tweeting about ever-bluer Virginia and its governor. But his campaign is quiet on TV.

 But Northam has been critical of Trump at times, memorably breaking with his nice-guy image to call the president a “narcissistic maniac” as he ran for governor in 2017.
 More recently, Northam has repeatedly panned Trump’s handling of the pandemic.

-“I do think it’s just the fact that if you needle Trump, then Trump’s gonna needle you back,” Kilgore said.
-“The governor’s gone after Trump on a number of issues, and the president is just not gonna take it.
+“I do think it’s just the fact that if you needle Trump, then Trump’s going to needle you back,” Kilgore said.
+“The governor’s gone after Trump on a number of issues, and the president is just not going to take it.
 He takes nothing from no one.”

-Yet Maryland Gov. Larry Hogan — Trump’s fellow Republican but frequent critic — has offered blunter assessments of the president at times without drawing the same fire, said Bob Holworth, a veteran Richmond political analyst.
+Yet Maryland Gov. Larry Hogan — Trump’s fellow Republican but frequent critic — has offered blunter assessments of the president at times without drawing the same fire, said Bob Holsworth, a veteran Richmond political analyst.

-“Exactly why Northam of all people gets under his skin is a little bit baffling. … Northam is not Andrew Cuomo,” said Holsworth, referring to the New York’s combative Democratic governor.
+“Exactly why Northam of all people gets under his skin is a little bit baffling. . . .
+Northam is not Andrew Cuomo,” said Holsworth, referring to New York’s combative Democratic governor.
 “The last thing that Ralph Northam is is an in-your-face politician.”

 Northam, barred from seeking reelection because the state constitution prohibits governors from serving back-to-back terms, has his own theory, that Trump is jealous of all the accomplishments Democrats have racked up there.

-“The President watches a lot of TV, so when he turns on the local news he sees lots of good things happening in the Commonwealth,” he said in a written statement to The Post.
+“The President watches a lot of TV, so when he turns on the local news he sees lots of good things happening in the Commonwealth,” he said in a written statement to The Washington Post.
 “Some people don’t like that, and so they lash out.
 Our hearts go out to them — but time is passing them by.”